Kampi/BeeLight/README.md

 #### Install the device to Zigbee2MQTT

 > **NOTE**
-> Because it's not possible to use custom cluster with Zigbee2MQTT easily, you must adjust the application directly to use the sensor.
+> Because it's not possible to use custom clusters with Zigbee2MQTT easily, you must adjust the application directly to use the sensor.
 Please take a look into the directory `z2m/data/external_converters/example` if you want to check how the modified files look like.

 1. Download and install [Zigbee2MQTT](https://github.com/zigbee2mqtt/hassio-zigbee2mqtt)
 2. Copy the external converter from `z2m/data_external_converters` to the `data` directory of your `Zigbee2MQTT` installation